EricssonResearch/calvin-base/calvin/examples/distance/readme.md

 ### Installation

-Edit the file `gpio-pins.json` to reflect your pin assignment (if it differs from the one specified in the file).
+Edit the `calvin.conf` file to reflect your pin assignment (if it differs from the one specified in the file).
 The default pin-settings used in this example are (in BCM-mode)